SuperKitties

-SuperKitties (known as SuperKitties: Su-Purr Charged in season 2 and SuperKitties: Su-Purr Wild in season 3) is an animated superhero musical children's television series created by Paula Rosenthal for Disney Jr. Produced by Sony Pictures Television Kids, the series premiered on January 11, 2023.
+SuperKitties (known as SuperKitties: Su-Purr Charged in season 2 and SuperKitties: Su-Purr Wild in season 3) is an American animated superhero television series created by Paula Rosenthal for Disney Jr. Produced by Sony Pictures Television Kids, the series premiered on January 11, 2023.
 Prior to its premiere, the series was renewed for a second season in January 2023.
 Ahead of the second season premiere, the series was renewed for a third season in February 2024.
 Ahead of the third season premiere, the series was renewed for a fourth season in June 2025.
 Critical reception for the series was positive overall.

 Premise

-In the fictional city of Kittydale, an indoor playground called the Purr'N'Play is where children play, sometimes with the place's resident cats: Ginny, Sparks, Buddy, and Bitsy.
-When trouble occurs in the city usually at the hands of villains like Cat Burglar, Lab Rat, Mr. Puppypaws, Zsa Zsa, and the Glamsters (As of season 3), they are called into action by whomever contacts them.
-The cats enter their underground headquarters called the SuperKitty Cavern and transform into the SuperKitties, an anthropomorphic group who possess special abilities and access to tools like their Yarn Blasters they can use to help the citizens.
-They use these tools to solve problems while showing kindness to everyone, including the villains causing the problems.
+In the city of Kittydale, an indoor playground called the Purr'N'Play is the home of many cats, including superheroes Ginny, Sparks, Buddy, and Bitsy.
+When trouble occurs in the city, usually at the hands of villains like Cat Burglar, Lab Rat, Mr. Puppypaws, and Zsa Zsa, the heroes are called into action by someone out in the town who contacts them.
+The cats enter their underground headquarters and transform into the SuperKitties, a quartet group who possess special abilities and high-tech tools.
+They use their superpowers to solve problems while showing kindness to everyone, including the villains causing the problems.

 Season 2 has the SuperKitties sporting their new Su-Purr Charged suits that grant them new powers, while a new robotic pig Wiggles, is introduced.

-Season 3 has the SuperKittes have their new wildcat friend Willa, who is ready to help them in their missions as they sport their wildcat outfits when in the Wild Jungle outside of Kittydale.
+Season 3 has the SuperKitties with their new wildcat friend Willa who is ready to help them in their missions as they sport their wildcat outfits when in the Wild Jungle outside of Kittydale.
+They also gain new villains in the Glamsters.
+Willa also became a SuperKitty starting with the episode "The New SuperKitty".
+Also starting with that episode, the SuperKitties received SuperKitty Cars.